 COSA technology has helped to credibly assess sustainability factors for many thousands of cocoa producers at very low cost within the world’s largest cocoa exporter.

 Our broad array of platforms convene and leverage change

 Benefiting from the ‘group genius’ of 30 institutional experts, our insightful metrics provide complete diagnostics for rural organizations to thrive

-COSA distilled global best practices, alongside key partners and the Resilience Measurement, Evidence, and Learning COP.
-We took the combined deep experience in this area and then streamlined them so anyone can use and understand resilience metrics, a vital component of poverty reduction
+COSA distilled global best practices, alongside key institutional partners and with the Resilience Measurement, Evidence, and Learning COP.
+We took the combined deep experience in this area and then streamlined the indicators and process so that anyone can use and understand resilience metrics as a vital component of poverty reduction.